Psych 141, Evolution and Human Nature: Tentative Schedule, Summer Session 2009

 Evolutionary Psych May Not Help Explain Our Behavior After All (Review of Adapted Minds, by David Buller)

-Wall Street Journal, April 29, 2005
+Wall Street Journal, April29, 2005

 http://leiterreports.typepad.com/blog/files/wall_street_journal_review.pdf